-Our licensing requirements preclude us from having any children in our care that have not acquired toilet mastery.
-Included in this mastery is the ability to care for themselves after using the toilet.
+Our licensing requirements preclude us from having any children in our care who have not acquired toilet mastery.
+This mastery includes the ability to care for themselves after using the toilet.
 Please dress children so they are confident they can succeed (avoid pants/shorts with difficult buttons or hooks to manipulate).